-- 1. Slide the Ceramic Board located above the tubes towards the front of the stove.
-Remove retaining pin at the back of the firebox, just under the baffle. - 2.
-Lift the Baffle up to disconnect from the Baffle supply tube. - 3.
-Move the Baffle to one side then tilt it sideways to drop down and remove from firebox.
+- 1. Remove retaining pin at the back of the firebox, just under the baffle. - 2.
+Lift the Baffle up to disconnect from the Baffle Supply Tube. - 3.
+Pull the Baffle towards you, then tilt it sideways to drop down and remove from firebox.
 You may need to remove the opposite side brick rail to allow the Baffle to drop down.
 To remove the Brick Rail, remove the brick directly under it then lift the rail up and inward to clear the locating pins - 4.
 Inspect the gasket between baffle and supply tube.
-If necessary, replace with gasket (prt#80000365). available from your Pacific Energy dealer. - 5.
+If necessary, replace with gasket (prt#80000365) available from your Pacific Energy dealer. - 5.
 Re-install baffle assembly in reverse order.
-The two side pieces of blanket insulation must be tight against the side rails.
-The Ceramic Board on top of the tubes must be pushed back tight against the Baffle.